-Nancy is an accomplished leader in the healthcare field and is currently the Director of Medicine Services at Vancouver General Hospital.
+Nancy is an accomplished leader in the healthcare field and is currently the Director of Medicine, Hospitalist, Renal and Palliative Care Programs at Vancouver Coastal Health.
 Nancy move to Vancouver immediately after her graduation from the Telfer Executive MBA in June 2015 to become the Executive Director, Quality & Patient Safety, Infection Control and Community Engagement at Vancouver Coastal Health in British Columbia, one of Canada’s largest health providers, encompassing 13 hospitals, delivering health services to one million people.
 Nancy is the mother of two teenage daughters who with the help of her partner Randy supported her through the program.

 Claudine is Project Services Manager of Web Renewal Project at the Treasury Board of Canada Secretariat.
 Prior to this role she was Training & Development Manager, Military Family Services.
 Claudine also became a Nutritional Development Coach following her experience with managing her own nutrition while in the Telfer Executive MBA program.